mars9220/Spatial-analysis_Species/README.md

 * Overlay the target area with grid data to assess potentially impacted species.
 * Run `sort-spatial-joined.py` to extract affected grids and output the data as a CSV file for further spatial analysis in QGIS.

----

-By structuring the analysis workflow in these steps, the project provides a systematic approach to assess biodiversity sensitivity and visualize the spatial distribution of threatened species effectively.
-For detailed code implementation and data processing guidelines, refer to the respective Python scripts provided in the repository.